katarinaslama/katarinaslama.github.io/_posts/2020-06-18-OpenAI-blog6.md

 ])
 ```

-Next, we load the MNIST data the `torchvision.datasets` package.
+Next, we load the MNIST data, using the `torchvision.datasets` package.
 We do so separately for the training and test sets.
 We apply the transforms that we defined above.
 We set the `download` flag to `True` because we have not downloaded this data before.
 (If you already have the data in your root directory, you can save some time and compute by setting it to `False`).

 ```python